CodeChefVIT/devsoc23-backend/README.md

 # DEVSOC'23 Portal Backend

 > <Subtitle>
-> The offical portal backend for DEVSOC'23
+> The official portal backend for DEVSOC'23

 <!--